Agency-wide Requirements

 About the Job

 As a Polygraph Examiner for CIA, you will assess the credibility of individuals in support of CIA’s mission.
-Your career at CIA as a Polygraph Examiner begins with a four-year tour of duty primarily located in the Washington, DC metropolitan area.
+Your career at CIA as a Polygraph Examiner begins with a four-year tour of duty located in the Washington, DC metropolitan area.
 You must be a federally certified polygraph examiner or be willing and able to complete CIA’s Polygraph Examiner Program which provides training and certification to meet this requirement.
-Upon successful completion of the federal Polygraph Examiner Program, you will receive Polygraph Premium Pay, a significant addition to your base salary.
+The certification process includes a 12-week residential training program.
+Upon successful completion of the federal Polygraph Examiner Program, you will receive Polygraph Premium Pay as an additional incentive beyond your base salary.
 After your initial four-year tour, you may express interest for additional polygraph tours to hone your expertise or seek new skills through other opportunities in the Office of Security.

 Domestic and foreign travel opportunities may be available after a proven record of performance.